hoonzis/hoonzis.github.io/_posts/2015-10-30-fsharp-options-pricing.md

 - Go backwards in the tree and compute the price of the derivative (P) as the function of **Pu** and **Pd** (derivative prices from the previous nodes)
 - In the case of pricing American options, the option can be exercised any time (before maturity).
 If so, compare in each node the price of the stock to the price of the underlying share, and determine if pre-mature exercise is worth.

 The price of the derivative in the end node is calculated with the **optionValue** function.
-For call option it would be *max(S-X,0)* for a put option *max(X-S,0)*.
+For call option it would be *max(S-X,0)* for a put option *max(X-S,0)*, where *X* is the strike of the option.
 The following algorithm takes the number of steps in the tree as parameter and an option definition.
 Option has a property called **TimeToExpiry** which is the value between the purchase date of the option and the maturity in days.
 This time is then divided by the number of steps to obtain **deltaT** the time interval of a single step.

 ```FSharp
 let deltaT = option.TimeToExpiry/float steps